Eyelid Surgery (Blepharoplasty) Cost and Procedure Guide

 Blepharoplasty, commonly known as eyelid surgery, is a popular cosmetic procedure for men and women.
 The eyes are one of the first places on the face to show the signs of ageing.
-As we age, the skin around the eyes can start to lose its elasticity and the muscles begin to slacken.
+As we age, the skin around the eyes can start to lose its elasticity, and the muscles begin to slacken.
 This slackening of the muscles causes the fat around the eyes to become more prominent, therefore, making the eyes look puffy.
-This can, therefore, create the appearance of eye bags.
+This can create the appearance of eye bags.
 Some people find that this bagginess of the eyelids affects their self-esteem and makes them feel unhappy.
-The purpose of eyelid surgery is to remove this excess skin and fat making the eyes appear more youthful.
+Eyelid surgery aims to remove this excess skin and fat, making the eyes appear more youthful.
 Individuals suffering from these problems may be suitable for eyelid surgery candidates.

 As the purpose of eyelid surgery is to remove excess skin and fat from the upper and lower eyelids, suitable eyelid surgery candidates include those who are unhappy with:

-- Their vision due to excess skin drooping over your eyes.
+- Their vision due to excess skin drooping over the eyes

 Before going ahead with the procedure, it is important to make sure that patients:

-- Do not smoke or use nicotine for at least 6 weeks before surgery.
+- Do not smoke or use nicotine for at least six weeks before and after surgery

 How is eyelid surgery performed?